binaryphile/concorde/README.md

 So a user's positional argument to the script works but that isn't really option parsing.
 I'd like to use a real command-line option with dashes.

-How about a short option of `-n` and a long option of `--name`.
-I'll want the name stored in the variable "name" when all is said and done.
+How about a new option which lets us specify the greeting, something other than "Hello"?
+We'll use a short option of `-g`.
+I'll want the greeting stored in the variable "greeting" when all is said and done.

 I'll be using concorde's option parser, which means I'll need to know a bit about how it provides options to `mymain`.